Menu

 For Murano, this decade marked an exceptionally fertile season, in tune with the cultural dynamism of the economic boom and with the rise of design culture.

-Accompanied by a catalogue edited by Marino Barovier and Carla Sonego, the exhibition will feature the objects shown during those Biennale editions and illustrates them through period documents.
+The exhibition is accompanied by a catalogue, edited by Marino Barovier and Carla Sonego, which illustrates the works presented in those Biennale editions through period documents.